FLock: Federated Machine Learning on Blockchain

 A. Task Creators

 Similar to task creation in AI Arena, an FL Alliance task creator must satisfy predefined criteria.
 Only FL Alliance tasks verified by the FLock DAO will be eligible for rewards from the daily emissions.
-Otherwise, the FL Alliance task creator must self-fund the reward pool using their own FML
+Otherwise, the FL Alliance task creator must self-fund the reward pool using their own $FLOCK.

 Algorithm 1 FLock Federated Learning